TheOtherGuys-Hakchi-Projects/Hakchi_Advanced_Music_Hack/README.md

 ## Credits and Thanks
 - Swingflip (Developer)
 - Bslenul Project Testing and coding
-- ThanosRD Testing and other stuff
+- ThanosRD Testing, compiling the music and other stuff
+- Thanks to shawnsub for pre-release testing
-- Thanks to Cluster for original mod.
+- Thanks to Cluster for original mod

 ### Notes and Known Issues